 Please only post comments related to vintage hodaka motorcycles.
-If you have something for sale or need to buy, please visit our free listings page!
+If you have something for sale or something that you need to buy, please visit our free listings page.
+Listing style comments will not be posted!

 Vintage Hodaka Motorcycles